Alcohol and Drug Problems

-The overuse or abuse of alcohol (alcoholism) or other drugs is called substance abuse.
+The overuse or misuse of alcohol (alcoholism) or other drugs is called a substance use problem.
 It can cause or worsen many medical problems and can destroy families and lives.

 If you think you may have a problem with drugs or alcohol, take a short quiz to evaluate your symptoms: